PEOPLE FOR NATURE AND PEACE

 It's that simple.
 Extinctions caused by humans have reached an unprecedented high and continue to accelerate.

-A fundamental shift in how we relate to nature and other animals is necessary, if we want them and us to survive and avoid collapsing ecosystems and escalating conflicts.
+A fundamental shift in how we relate to nature and other animals is needed, if we want them and us to survive and avoid collapsing ecosystems and escalating conflicts.
 And best of all, it will make us happier.

 When Nature calls, will you answer?